-No. You can access support without a referral, if needed.
+No. You can be involved without a referral.
+Call 9495 2500 to register.
 Make sure you tell us you are Aboriginal or Torres Strait Islander so we can connect you with someone who can help.

 We can also provide this service in a location that suits you or over the phone.